linhub15/blog/content/posts/2022/01/strategy-and-null-object-patterns/index.md

 ---
-title: 'Not doing is still a strategy of doing'
+title: 'Strategy Pattern and Null Object Pattern'
-date: 2022-01-21T00:00:00-07:00
+date: 2022-01-24T00:00:00-07:00
-tags: ['']
+tags: ['design-patterns']
 author: 'Hubert Lin'
 showToc: false
 TocOpen: false
-draft: true
+draft: false
 hidemeta: false
 comments: true
-description: 'A scenario based walk through on implementing two software design patterns.
-The Strategy Pattern and Null Object pattern'
+description: 'A C# implementation of the Strategy and Null Object pattern.'
 disableHLJS: false # to disable highlightjs
 disableShare: false
 searchHidden: false
 cover:
-  image: '<image path/url>' # image path/url
+  image: 'imgs/post-cover.png' # image path/url
   alt: '<alt text>' # alt text
   caption: '<text>' # display caption under cover
   relative: true # when using page bundles set this to true
   hidden: false # only hide on current single page
 ---

-Most of the code I write is automating business processes.
-If something, then do something.
+Most of the code I've been writing is automating business processes.
-As a programmer I tell the computer what to do under specific conditions, and sometimes those conditions change.
-Figuring out whether or not what I'm doing is right or wrong, can be paralyzing because who knows what new requirements will come.
+As a programmer I tell the computer what to do under specific conditions, and often those conditions change.
+Trying to make correct decisions can be paralyzing because it's hard to know what new requirements will come.

 Thank goodness for software design patterns.

+Software design patterns can help write code that is resilient to future change.
 Here's my take on the Strategy Pattern and the Null Object Pattern.

+Let's go through a typical request from the business.
 My example begins with a payroll app.
-The application handles paying employees and their benefits.
+The application handles paying employees and deducting their benefits.
 It looks like this:

 - `Employee` model that's persisted to the database